doubility-sky/daydayup/python.md

   - `python --version`
   - FAQ: after `pyenv global system` got: `pyenv: python: command not found ...` on macOS 12+
     - `ln -s /usr/local/bin/python3 /usr/local/bin/python`
-- [BeeWare](https://github.com/beeware) allows you to write your app in Python and release it on multiple platforms.
-No need to rewrite the app in multiple programming languages.
-It means no issues with build tools, environments, compatibility, etc.